valfulton/Atlantic-ADSHADE-Peace/README.md

 # Design Patterns for Method Access Control

-One of the biggest features of the Based Agent Stack is method access control of the Smart Contract.
+One of the biggest features of the Shade Agent Stack is method access control of the Smart Contract.

 ## What is Method Access Control?